Saving Foundation Flow-Matching Priors for Inverse Problems

-In other words, due to the closeness of $\mb x$ and $\mb y$, we do not need to start from scratch, i.e., from a random sample drawn from the source distribution; instead, we plug $\mb y$ into an appropriate, learnable time point of the flow to create a shortcut.
+In other words, due to the closeness of $\mb x$ and $\mb y$, we do not need to start from scratch, i.e., $t = 0$; instead, we plug $\mb y$ into an appropriate, learnable time point to create a shortcut, as illustrated in \cref{fig:plugin}.
+Our warm-start strategy is not only grounded in theory and effective in practice (see \cref{sec:experiment}), but also speeds up learning, as $t > 0$ implies shorter flows.

-Our formulation in \cref{eq:warm} can easily be generalized to latent FM models that are commonly used in practice---we just need to replace $\mc A \circ \mc G_{\mb \theta}$ with $\mc A \circ \mc D \circ \mc G_{\mb \theta}$ for the decoder $\mc D$ in use.
-Moreover, it is not only grounded in theory and effective in practice (see \cref{sec:experiment}), but also speeds up learning as $t > 0$ implies shorter flows, although improving speed is not our current focus.

-\paragraph{Additional mean-variance calibration} Due to approximation errors in matching the ideal flow during FM training, as well as when approximating \cref{eq:exact-flow-y} using \cref{eq:approx-flow}, the distribution of $\mb z_t$ could be slightly off the ideal distribution.
-To rectify this, we perform a scalar mean-variance calibration in our implementation: we first draw $4000$ unconditional samples from the foundation FM model and estimate the scalar mean and variance of all coordinates for each time step on the FM model's time grid; we then fit the data using a lightweight neural network, which predicts mean and variance as a continuous function of $t \in [0, 1]$, to be compatible with our continuous optimization in \cref{eq:warm}.
-Our mean-variance calibration follows